Current version: 2.34

 the NIH.
 These tools include functionality for the following:

-- Many bug fixes, optimizations and other additions.
-Please
+- Many bug fixes, documentation improvements, optimizations and

 - 3J couplings